-6.99 Planning applications were submitted in early 2024 and a Final Business Case to the Department for Transport in Summer 2024, with construction scheduled to start in Spring 2025 and open to traffic in early 2028.

-6.766.100 Route-based strategies are prepared and delivered by Essex County Council for strategic road corridors, in consultation with local authorities.
-Route-based strategies currently being prepared in Mid and North Essex for delivery post 2018/19 include A131 - Chelmsford to Braintree; A131 Braintree to Sudbury, and A132 South Woodham Ferrers.
-Their key objective is to identify options that will support economic growth.
+- 6.99 Planning applications were submitted in early 2024 and a Final Business Case to the Department for Transport in Summer 2024, with construction scheduled to start in Spring 2025 and open to traffic in early 2028. - 6.100 Route-based strategies are prepared and delivered by Essex County Council for strategic road corridors, in consultation with local authorities.
+Route-based strategies currently being prepared in Mid and North Essex for delivery post 2018/19 include A131 Braintree to Sudbury, and A132 South Woodham Ferrers.
+Their key objective is to identify options that will support economic growth. - 6.101 Essex County Council's vision is for Chelmsford's Future Transport Network to become 'best in class' offering enhanced connectivity and access to opportunities for residents, commuters, visitors and businesses to support the sustainable economic growth of the City.
+The overarching approach of Essex County Council is to develop three strategic zonal focuses (see Table 2 below):